 This training is presented in partnership with the Electrical Apprenticeship Program of Carroll County and Carroll Community College.
 The Electrical Apprenticeship Program of Carroll County has been conducting this training more than 16 years in Carroll County and is approved by Department of Labor, Licensing and Regulation (DLLR).

-Individuals must be accepted into the apprentice program before registering for classes.
+You must be accepted into the apprentice program before registering for classes.
+For more information about the program, contact Linda Daigle-Jones at 410-876-0484.

 Courses to Complete